By Ira Matt

-The Office of Native American Affairs (ONAA) is focusing on indigenous knowledge in the Section 106 process to help practitioners more fully understand what it is and how it is used in the process.
-Through this initiative, ONAA is also promoting respect for indigenous knowledge and highlighting the cultural significance of indigenous knowledge to historic properties.
+The ACHP Office of Tribal and Indigenous Peoples (OTIP) is focusing on Indigenous Knowledge in the Section 106 process to help practitioners more fully understand it and its role in the process.

 Whom to Contact if You Have Section 106 Issues: Guidance for Indian Tribes and Native Hawaiian Organizations

 Section 106 requires each federal agency to identify and assess the effects of its undertakings on historic properties.
 It applies when two thresholds are met: there is a federal, federally assisted, or federally licensed activity; and that activity has the potential to affect properties listed in or eligible for listing in the National Register of Historic Places.